Pakistan: Hinduism

 Hinduism is the second-largest religion, followed by 2.17% of the population according to the census in 2023.
 Pakistan had the fifth-largest Hindu population globally in 2010.
 In 2023, Hindus numbered 5,217,216.
 (Note: This number includes population of the Hindu (Jati) and the scheduled castes.)
 They reside across Pakistan but are concentrated in Sindh, where they make up 8.81% of the population.
 Umerkot district of the province is the only Hindu majority area.
 Tharparkar district hosts the largest Hindu population.
 Four districts – Umerkot, Tharparkar, Mirpurkhas, and Sanghar – have over half of Pakistan's Hindus.

 At Pakistan's inception, the 'hostage theory' suggested fair treatment of Hindus to safeguard Muslims in India.
-However, some Pakistani Hindus felt marginalized, leading to emigration to India.
-They faced violence post the Babri Masjid demolition.
+However, some Pakistani Hindus felt marginalised, leading to emigration to India.
+In the aftermath of the Babri Masjid demolition they faced violence.